|Nutritional Guidelines (per serving)|

 Sprinkle the chicken evenly with salt and pepper to taste.

 In a 4-quart slow cooker, place the chicken, onions, garlic, and red bell pepper.

 Pour the Alfredo sauce over.
 Do not stir.

 Cover the slow cooker and cook on low for 7 to 8 hours or until the chicken reaches 165 F (make sure to test with a reliable thermometer).

 Thaw and drain the broccoli and add it to the slow cooker along with the fettuccine.

 Stir well, cover the slow cooker, and cook on high for 30 to 40 minutes, until the broccoli is hot and the fettuccine is tender, stirring gently to make sure the pasta doesn't stick together.

 Sprinkle with the Parmesan cheese and serve.

-If you cannot find the four cheese Alfredo sauce (some stores consider it a specialty item), just before serving stir in 1/2 cup each of grated Havarti, Colby, provolone, and Swiss cheeses.
+- Bump up the cheese: If you cannot find four-cheese Alfredo sauce (some stores consider it a specialty item), just before serving stir in 1/2 cup each of grated Havarti, Colby, provolone, and Swiss cheeses.
 Cover and cook for another 5 minutes to melt the cheese, then stir again and serve.